Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 23 Desember 2024 06.23.05 UTC
+- WIB: Senin, 23 Desember 2024 08.52.48 UTC
-- WITA: Senin, 23 Desember 2024 07.23.05 UTC
+- WITA: Senin, 23 Desember 2024 09.52.48 UTC
-- WIT: Senin, 23 Desember 2024 08.23.05 UTC
+- WIT: Senin, 23 Desember 2024 10.52.48 UTC

 Kutipan Inspiratif:
-"Success depends upon previous preparation, and without such preparation there is sure to be failure."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: success
+Kategori: technology